 It is nothing but trimming the edges of your hair, from the front, the sides, and the back, and looks absolutely innovative.
 The blowout style is absolutely a brand new concept and the main motive behind it is to add more volume and definition to your afro.
 In the end, it looks much like a balloon, or a piece of cloud just hanging on to your head.

 Again, the particular afro hairstyle deviates a bit from the original afro hairstyle and thus got its name.
 But unlike the Afro waves, it has a bit of growth and doesn’t completely fade off.
 The hair, however, has various steps and each step is cut to small and equal fringes.
 When completed, it partly takes you back to the courts of the 12th century, when men used to have such horizontal rolled fringes.

 It’s like any other fringe that you have seen to date and the only difference is that these fringes are curly compared to the straight ones.
 But whatsoever, having fringes look really cool and at the same time, fills in for your wide forehead.

 It all sums up to acceptance.
 Accepting the hair you have, is just a part of accepting the way you are, without falling prey to social discretion.
-It is all about understanding that whatever we have, is probably enough, and aim towards a sustainable style development.
-Whether it’s a volumizing afro or just a faded out afro, there is no reason as to why you would go out and do changes in it just to fit in.
+It is all about understanding that whatever we have, is probably enough, and aiming towards a sustainable style of development.
+Whether it’s a volumizing afro or just a faded-out afro, there is no reason as to why you would go out and do changes in it just to fit in.
 The central goal behind suggesting you with a number of afro hairstyles for black guys above was ‘accept what you have’ – but obviously, slight modifications never harm!